som-sinha/pdd/README.md

 # pdd
 present development directory
-I know this is probably stupid but I wanted to make something in python myself so I did it.
+I wanted to make "something" in python to practice I made this.
 It works tho, so that must be a good thing.

 ### Installation:
 **Note: I have tested this on Linux only(Ubuntu 20.04 Foccal Fossa).
 However it should run on any unix-like system that uses bash/zsh**